samathaluca/fallen/README.md

 ### edit_changes page features
 - The same Materialize form as on the add_changes.html page combining:
     1. Single select field allows user/contributor input through specific preset options.
-    2. Twenty one text input fields to collect text stories for display on index.html and as a list on change.html pages.
+    2. Twenty one text input fields to collect text stories for display on index.html and as a list on changes.html pages.
 The text input fields show the stories as stored in the changes collection in mongoDB.
-    3. Edit button submits updates from form input to change collection in MongoDB.
+    3. Edit button submits updates from form input to changes collection in MongoDB.

-### gratitudeList.html page features
+### gratitude_list.html page features
 Text gratitude list suggestions.

-### storyDetails.html page features
+### story_details.html page features
 - Template loading each invidual story selected by the user.
 All information is loaded from the changes collection according to id of the story selected on index.html.
-Each document in the changes collection is dispalyed in one stroyDetails.html page.
+Each document in the changes collection is displayed in one story_details.html page.
 Buttons link to motivational articles.

-scope creep
+### about_us.html
+Information and links

-Future features
+## Future features
+I became aware of the phenomenon of scope creep during project development.
+I then stopped adding features that may not add usefulness to the app if they were not essential for the project.
+I wanted to be able to develop the idea in it's most simple form to trial and add future features demanded by users and user/contributors as necessary.

+Possible addictional features that could be useful to attract users would be:

+- More filters.
+Currently adding more filters would be of no benefit because there are so few documents in the data base.
+As the number of stories increases, filters will be added so that the user has more control over which stories they are presented with.
+For example, a user may want to find success stories from alcohol dependent women with children and suffering domestic violence.
+Or as user may only want to read stories from user/contributors more than a year in recovery.
+- Pagination.
+As stories are added to the database pagination will be necessary.
+It is anticipated that 40 stories on the home page will be optimal.
+This has been assumed noting the engagement of addicts when presented with a large number of story cards and noting which story they chose to view in which position.
+This may seem a large number but I believe that a huge dose of visuals will generate the impact needed to keep the interest of an active addict.
+- Free phone numbers to helplines using

+Possible addictional features that could be useful to attract user/contributors would be:

 journalling link stuff proven to help addiction telephone, meditation, ditching anger, blane and resentment, forgiveness or understadning opp perspective